djoshea/neuropixel-utils/docs/imec_dataset.md

 ### Modifying a dataset during copy to new location

-Once you've written your tranform function (or functions), you can run them on the dataset using:
+Once you've written your transform function (or functions), you can run them on the dataset using:

 ```matlab
 [imecOut] = imec.saveTransformedDataset(outPath, 'transformAP', {cell of function handles}, ...